astrada/google-drive-ocamlfuse/README.md

 snapshot](http://sourceforge.net/scm/?type=cvs&group_id=121959) of
 `ocamlfuse`, because it contains some bugfixes.
 I've uploaded the snapshot on [OASIS DB](http://oasis.ocamlcore.org/dev/view/ocamlfuse/latest) and added OASIS support, to ease compilation and installation.
+Note that you will need `camlidl` package installed in the default library path (because standard `camlidl` packages don't use `findlib`.)

 ### Configuration and installation